ARIAH logo in black

 HISTORY

 ARIAH was founded in 1988 to promote scholarship by institutes of advanced research in the history of art and related disciplines, and to support the scholarly activities of its member institutes through collaborative programming.
-Currently, ARIAH has over thirty member institutes and continues to grow.
+Currently, ARIAH has over twenty-seven member institutes and continues to grow.
 The founding institutions include: The American Academy in Rome; J. Paul Getty Museum; Metropolitan Museum of Art; Smithsonian Institution; Canadian Centre for Architecture; Center for Advanced Study in the Visual Arts; Dumbarton Oaks; Getty Center for the History of Art and the Humanities; Huntington Library, Art Collections, and Botanical Gardens; and Yale Center for British Art.

 ARIAH has created a variety of partnerships since its earliest initiative, a fellowship program for to support scholars from Mexico, Central and South America, and the Caribbean to conduct research at ARIAH member institutions.
 More recently, with funding from the Getty Foundation, ARIAH supported a fellowship program for scholars based in East Asia to be in residence at an ARIAH instituion.
 With support from the Samuel H. Kress Foundation, ARIAH created an exchange program for professional staff based at ARIAH and RIHA (Research Institutes in the History of Art) institutions, furthering the professional development of staff members who often do not have opportunities for overseas research.
 The Kress Foundation also provided generous support towards an ARIAH digital publishing prize to encourage the production of digital resources in art history.
-Currently, ARIAH supports the Careers in Art History Internship Program, which aims to create a diverse network for arts administrators, professionals, curators, and academics by offering paid, online internships across its member institutions, to introduce undergraduate students to various paths within museums, research, and arts administration.
-The program stresses the importance of mentorship to support students as they follow careers in the arts, museums, and research institutes.
+From 2000-2003, ARIAH supported the Careers in Art History Internship Program, which aimed to create a diverse network for arts administrators, professionals, curators, and academics by offering paid, online internships across its member institutions, to introduce undergraduate students to various paths within museums, research, and arts administration.
+The program stressed the importance of mentorship to support students as they follow careers in the arts, museums, and research institutes.

 Mission